Abalone

 Abalone spawning is not a regular thing however.
 It can be enormously successful, creating a cohort of abalone that will feel like an overwhelming abundance in population, but given environmental conditions—warming oceans, increasingly acidic waters, dispersed populations of males and females—it can also fail.
 There is no guarantee of a renewing cohort of abalone regularly filling age gaps in populations.
 R-selected species are prone to population spikes and crashes, depending on disease, predation and other factors.
 At Bodega Marine Lab, even the experts are stymied by their inability to predict when the abalone in their tanks will spawn.
 The misunderstanding of abalone reproduction as well as the politicization of California abalone fisheries management in the mid-20th century led to massive overfishing of abalone, mining any remaining resilience out of the remnant populations of white and black abalone.
 The decline of the bull kelp forests off the Northern California coast from 2016 onward compounded recreational fishery pressures, resulting in a parallel decline in red abalone populations, as their habitat and food source disappears.

 Abalone are a coveted food as well as a coveted shell.
 That meaty foot is prized protein and has been eaten by humans since the earliest traversing of the kelp highways along the continents’ edges.
 Abalone themselves show up as fossils from 12,000 years ago onward and their shells, made into crude projectile points, are markers of the earliest human/prey relationship.
-Abalone appear abundantly in the earliest shell middens allowing for an image of Indigenous californians, collecting a substantial food source from the near shore waters, easily carried in its own shell container.
+Abalone appear abundantly in the earliest shell middens allowing for an image of Indigenous Californians, collecting a substantial food source from the near shore waters, easily carried in its own shell container.

 Stiff Competition